rubo77/Lalumo/dev/plan.md

 - Debug logging for transpose value in playback has been added; now verifying if/why transposition is not applied during playback.
 - Verified: Transpose value is being logged, but remains 0 at high progress (e.g. 68); root cause appears to be that transposition is only calculated when currentChordType is null, so after the first chord, no new transpose value is generated for subsequent chords.
 - Root cause: Transpose value is only generated once per session/chord type; must refactor so a new transpose value is generated for every chord/playback at progress >=30.
-- Solution in progress: Add a generateTranspose() function and call it on every chord/playback to ensure correct randomization and application of transpose at progress >=30.
+- Solution in progress: Add a generateTranspose() function and call it on every chord playback to ensure correct randomization and application of transpose at progress >=30.
 - generateTranspose function implemented.
 Syntax issue fixed; now must ensure it is called on every chord playback.
 - generateTranspose is now called on every chord playback; transposition logic is fully integrated and correct.
 - New requirement: For progress <10, allow up to 3 consecutive repeats of the same chord; for all other progress levels (except 30–39), no repeats allowed.